properexit/reddit-claim-detection/README.md

 ## Project Overview

-This project builds a **multi-stage NLP pipeline** to detect and analyze claims in Reddit posts related to self-medication and health discussions.
+This project implements a multi-stage NLP pipeline to detect and categorize medical claims in informal Reddit discussions.
+It compares state-of-the-art Transformer models (BERT) against traditional machine learning baselines using FastText embeddings.

 Unlike simple text classification, the system explicitly models **where and how claims are expressed**.